9 The Scientific Method in AI Research

 A result in isolation conveys almost no information.
 Knowing that a model reaches 92 percent accuracy is meaningless until we know what a simpler approach achieves on the same task.
 The baseline is the control condition, and the strength of an empirical claim is bounded by the strength of the baseline it defeats.
 A recurring pathology in published work is the weak baseline: the proposed method is tuned extensively while the comparison is taken untuned from an old paper, or implemented carelessly.
 When researchers have revisited such comparisons with equally tuned baselines, the reported advantage of elaborate methods has frequently shrunk or vanished (3, 5).

 The discipline here is symmetric effort.
 Every hour of hyperparameter search, every architectural refinement, and every data-cleaning step applied to the proposed method must be matched, as nearly as possible, for the baseline.
 A simple, well-tuned baseline that the new method genuinely beats is far more persuasive than an exotic competitor that the new method beats by accident of unequal effort.
+A useful rule of thumb is the hierarchy of baselines: a trivial baseline (the majority-class predictor, or a constant), a classical baseline (logistic regression, gradient-boosted trees, a nearest-neighbor retriever), and the strongest published prior method, each tuned with the same budget as the proposed method.
+A new method should be measured against all three, because beating only the trivial baseline establishes almost nothing.

 9.3.2 3.2 Ablations as Causal Attribution